UofSC-Fall-2022-Math-587-001/jekyll/syllabus.md

 ## Assignment Submission

-All written assignments are required to be submitted through Teams.
-Unless otherwise specified in the problem, you will be able to enter text directly through Teams or upload a scan of handwritten work.
+All written assignments are required to be submitted through Github.
 If you choose to upload a scan, then

 - the handwriting must be clear and legible – otherwise you will receive no credit